cmu-phil/tetrad/README.md

 ](https://github.com/cmu-phil/tetrad/wiki/Current-Wish-List).

 ## Open Code

+All of our code is public and we welcome suggestions, especially suggestions that improve clarity or performance of our code.

 If you're writing code using (or for!)
 Tetrad in either [Java](https://github.com/cmu-phil/tetrad) or [Python](https://github.com/cmu-phil/py-tetrad) (or R, which we're working toward!), thank you!
 Please contribute if you are doing amazing work, or publish and send us links to your papers.
 Please keep us abreast of how Tetrad could be improved for your applications; we will do what we can.